 For more detailed information, go to Nest Support page.
 For a quick overview, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not efficiently charging the battery, or going down completely.
-Nest recommends recharging and restarting your thermostat to rectify the problem and get it up and working again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not efficiently charging the battery, or going down completely.
+Nest suggests recharging and restarting your thermostat to rectify the problem and get it up and working again.

 - the thermostat’s animated properties are slower than usual